Discover how and where you can earn bonus Qantas Points to boost your frequent flyer balance.

 Whether you’re an existing member or are looking to become a Qantas Frequent Flyer member, there are ways that you can kick-start your points earning, or at least give it a boost, with bonus points.
 Take a look at some of the options available and see if they might be worth taking up.
-You could also consider the Qantas Cash Card for your everyday spending.
+You could also consider the Qantas Travel Money card for your everyday spending.

 1. Credit cards, prepaid cards and debit cards